All Episodes

 He was deeply involved in all of this.

-So for him to say in May of 2017, looks like there's no there, that is a very telling comment about the state.
+So for him to say in May of 2017, looks like there's no there there, that is a very telling comment about the state.

 They wanted to first impact the election and then overturn the election.

-And and don't forget how some of this stuff got started after the election, beginning on November 9th of 2016.
+And don't forget how some of this stuff got started after the election, beginning on November 9th of 2016.

-They knew everything, Michael they knew everything Michael Flynn had said because he was illegally surveilled, not minimized, unmasked, and then raw intelligence, so it was a perjury trap from the get-go.
+They knew everything Michael Flynn had said because he was illegally surveilled, not minimized, unmasked, and then raw intelligence.

 Either he misremembered or he lied.

-Uh, but it doesn't matter.
+But it doesn't matter.

 They shouldn't have known ahead of time.

-Uh thank you, Byron York.
+Thank you, Byron York.

 We appreciate it.

-I promise we're going to get to calls next half hour.
+800-941-Sean, I promise we're going to get to calls the next half hour.

-Hannity tonight, deep state gate, state-sponsored sabotage.
+Hannity tonight, Deep State Gate, state-sponsored sabotage.

-Well, of all the latest details and more, nine Eastern must see TV on the Fox News channel.
+Well, of all the latest details and more, Nine Eastern, must-see TV on the Fox News Channel.

-If you look at what Andrew McCabe has done in serving this country, uh he was in the New York field office and the SWAT team.
+If you look at what Andrew McCabe has done in serving this country, he was in the New York field office and the SWAT team.

-He held management positions in the counter-terrorism division and the FBI National Security Branch.
+He held management positions in the counterterrorism division and the FBI National Security Branch.

-And he played a key role in investigating the Boston Marathon bombing and bringing bringing those terrorists to justice.
+And he played a key role in investigating the Boston Marathon bombing and bringing those terrorists to justice.

-Look at this Man's face.
+Look at this man's face.

-Now, some are attacking this American hero because it just fits their political, uh their political uh message of the day.
+And because Donald Trump has completely blown through every single barrier, every single constitutional protection, now some are attacking this American hero because it just fits their political message of the day.

-And Willie Geist, when you have Fox News declaring war, in their words, on the FBI and the Justice Department, the deep state there.
+And Willie Geist, when you have Fox News declaring war, in their words, on the FBI and the Justice Department, the deep state there,

 And they're doing it here in America.

-Well, this hear me out here.
+Well, hear me out here.

-And it's like Dimension, really dementia.
+And it's like, dimension, really dimension.

-He's got Alzheimer's early onset Alzheimer's.
+He's got Alzheimer's.

 I can't believe that the doctor said he got a 30 out of 30.

-Um You know, Joe, nobody is slamming the entire FBI.
+You know, Joe, nobody is slamming the entire FBI.

-How many times have we made the distinction on this program about rank and file, FBI people, FBI law enforcement people?
+How many times have we made the distinction on this program about rank and file, FBI people, FBI, law enforcement people?

-Uh when do we want them now?
+When do we want them now?

-And Obama invited some of those people from Black Lives Matter to the White House, Hillary sought their endorsement.
+And Obama invited some of those people from Black Lives Matter to the White House.

-None of that bothers Joe, well, we should call him Dr. Liberal Joe and Dr. Mika Brzezinski.
+Well, we should call him Dr. Liberal Joe and Dr. Mika Brzezinski.

-It's not rank and file intelligence people.
+It's not rank and file intelligence, people.

 We need intelligence, the most powerful tools of intelligence to go after evil in our time.